 With 1 in 5 Australians experiencing symptoms of mental illness each year, it’s time that mental health stops being the elephant in the room.
 These Australians are our colleagues, friends and family.
 It’s time to start talking about mental health.

-One in four people will develop an anxiety disorder at some point in their lives, with about 14% of Australians experiencing an anxiety disorder in a year.
+One in four people will develop an anxiety disorder at some point in their lives, with about 14 percent of Australians experiencing an anxiety disorder in a year.
 This equates to more than the entire population of Western Australia.

-Men are more than twice as likely as women to have substance abuse disorders and it is common for young people with substance use issues to also have mental health disorders, such as anxiety, depression and schizophrenia.
+Men are more than twice as likely as women to have substance abuse disorders and in young people substance disorders and mental health disorders are often linked.